-The DTVA shareholding is a strategic investment and not held for trading and therefore the Council has opted to designate it as fair value through Other Comprehensive Income.
+The Durham Tees Valley Airport (DTVA) shareholding is a strategic investment and not held for trading and therefore the Council has opted to designate it as fair value through Other Comprehensive Income.
 This means that there is no impact on the revenue budget and any gains or losses will be therefore transferred to the Financial Instruments Revaluation Reserve.

-The Council holds a £30.000m pooled investment in 3 separate property funds and as as a result of the change in accounting standards in 2018/19, under IFRS 9 the MHCLG have agreed a temporary override to allow Local Authorities time to adjust their portfolio of all pooled investments.
+The Council holds a £30.000m pooled investment in 3 separate property funds and as a result of the change in accounting standards in 2018/19, under IFRS 9 the MHCLG have agreed a temporary override to allow Local Authorities time to adjust their portfolio of all pooled investments.
 The statutory override is for 5 years commencing 1 April 2018.

-Some of the authority's financial assets are measured at fair value on a recurring basis and are described in the following table, including the valuation techniques to measure them.
+Some of the Council's financial assets are measured at fair value on a recurring basis and are described in the following table, including the valuation techniques to measure them.

-Financial assets measured at fa Recurring fair value measurements ir value Input level in fair value Hierarchy Valuation technique used to measure fair value As at 31 March 2018 £'000 As at 31 March 2019 £'000 Fair Value through Profit and 2000 Loss Property Funds Level 1 Unadjusted quoted prices in active markets for identical shares - Bid price 28,396 29,437
+Financial assets measured at fai r value

+Recurring fair value measurements Input level in fair value Hierarchy Valuation technique used to measure fair value As at 31 March 2019 £'000 As at 31 March 2020 £'000

+Fair Value through Profit and

+Loss

+Property Funds Level 1 Unadjusted quoted prices in active markets for identical shares - Bid price 29,437 28,578